Cyclosporine for Inflammatory Bowel Disease

 What To Think About

-When you are taking cyclosporine (and even when you have finished taking it), make sure you talk to your doctor before you get any vaccinations.
-Some vaccines can actually cause the disease they are trying to prevent in people who are taking cyclosporine.
+This medicine can stop your immune system from fighting infection.
+When you are taking it (and even when you have finished taking it), try not to be around people who are sick.
+And make sure you talk to your doctor before you get any vaccinations.

 Do not eat grapefruit or drink grapefruit juice when you are taking this medicine.